-net interest margin: For a particular period, this is: (a) the Bank-only net interest income (excluding interest from the Central Bank on reserves held thereat) for such period (and, when calculating for the interim period, the figure is annualized by multiplying the Bank-only net interest income for the indicated period of such year by (12 divided by the number of months in such period) divided by (b) the Bank-only quarterly average interest-earning assets (excluding reserves held at the Central Bank).
-The "quarterly average" interest-earning assets for a period are calculated by averaging the amount of interest-earning assets as of the balance sheet date immediately prior to the commencement of such period (e.g., for any year, December 31 of the previous year) and each intervening quarter-end date (i.e., March 31, June 30, September 30 and December 31, as applicable).
-For annualized figures calculated for the current year, there can be no guarantee, and the Bank does not represent or predict, that actual results for the full year will equal or exceed the annualized figure and actual results might vary materially.

-non-performing loans to total cash and non-cash loans: As of a particular date, this is: (a) NPLs as of such date divided by (b) the aggregate amount of loans and receivables (performing), non-performing loans and guarantees and suretyships as of such date.
+net interest margin: For a particular period, this is: (a) the Bank-only net interest income (excluding interest from the Central Bank on reserves held thereat) for such period (and, when calculating for an interim period, the figure is annualized by multiplying the Bank-only net interest income for the indicated period of such year by 12 divided by the number of months in such period) divided by (b) the Bank-only quarterly average interest-earning assets (excluding reserves held at the Central Bank).
+The "quarterly average" interest-earning assets for a period are calculated by averaging the amount of interest-earning assets as of the balance sheet date immediately prior to the commencement of such period (e.g., for any year, December 31 of the previous year) and each intervening quarter-end date (i.e., March 31, non-performing loans to total cash and non-cash loans: As of a particular date, this is: (a) NPLs as of such date divided by (b) the aggregate amount of loans and receivables (performing), non-performing loans and guarantees and suretyships as of such date.